Dr Ross Watkins | UniSC | University of the Sunshine Coast, Queensland, Australia

 Sunshine Coast

-Dr Ross Watkins is an adult novelist and children’s picture book author/illustrator.
-The Apology (UQP 2018) has been optioned as a television series with Fremantle Media, while his picture book One Photo (Penguin Random House 2016) was shortlisted for the 2017 CBCA Picture Book of the Year and published in China (TB Publishing 2018) and North America (Dad’s Camera, Candlewick 2018).
+Dr. Ross Watkins is an acclaimed novelist and children’s picture book author/illustrator.
+Ross made his publishing debut as the illustrator of The Boy Who Grew into a Tree (Penguin, 2012), which was shortlisted for the 2013 Aurealis Award for Speculative Fiction.
+His best-selling picture book One Photo (Penguin Random House, 2016) was shortlisted for the 2017 CBCA Picture Book of the Year, with 20,000 copies published in China (TB Publishing, 2018) and 10,000 copies in North America (Dad’s Camera, Candlewick, 2018).
+His novel The Apology (UQP, 2018) was optioned for television by Fremantle Media.

 Awards/Fellowships